 - Sentencing in Maryland Federal Child Pornography Cases

 The FBI has increased its focus on federal charges of enticement of minors on the Internet.
-Most cases involve an undercover agent communicating with someone about a child that doesn’t actually exist.
-18 U.S.C.
-2422(b) carries a mandatory ten year prison sentence for anyone: “…using the mail or any facility or means of interstate or foreign commerce, or within the special maritime and territorial jurisdiction of the United States knowingly persuades, induces, entices, or coerces any individual who has not attained the age of 18 years, to engage in prostitution or any sexual activity for which any person can be charged with a criminal offense, or attempts to do so… .”
+Most cases involve an undercover agent communicating with someone about a child that does not actually exist.
+There is a mandatory ten year prison sentence for anyone using the mail or any facility or means of interstate or foreign commerce, or within the special maritime and territorial jurisdiction of the United States knowingly persuades, induces, entices, or coerces any individual who has not attained the age of 18 years, to engage in prostitution or any sexual activity for which any person can be charged with a criminal offense, or attempts to do so.

 Now, most of the time, the undercover agent is pretending to be someone who has access to a minor, not the purported minor.
 These are known as “intermediary” cases, and different federal courts are split on what type of access the undercover agent can claim to the fictitious child as well as what type of things can be said to the agent to constitute “enticement.”
 These are complex issues that require an attorney who has experience with these types of cases.